GUIDELINES FOR EVALUATING DIRECTOR CANDIDATES

 c. review in a timely fashion and understand materials circulated to the Board regarding the Company or the industry;

 d. participate in meeting and decision making processes in an objective and constructive manner; and

 e. be reasonably available, upon request, to advise the Company's officers and management.

-Nominees for director will be selected on the basis of their integrity, experience, achievements, judgment, intelligence, personal character, and capacity to make independent analytical inquiries, ability and willingness to devote adequate time to Board duties, and likelihood that he or she will be able to serve on the Board for a sustained period.
-Due consideration will be given to the Board's overall balance of diversity of perspectives, backgrounds and experiences.
-The Committee will also consider factors such as global experience, experience as a director of a public company and knowledge of relevant industries.
+Nominees for director will be selected on the basis of integrity, experience, achievements, judgment, personal character, and capacity to make independent analytical inquiries, ability and willingness to devote adequate time to Board duties, and likelihood that they will be able to serve on the Board for a sustained period.

-1. The Committee will identify and evaluate new candidates for election to the Board where there is no qualified and available incumbent, including for the purpose of filing vacancies arising by reason of the resignation, retirement, removal, death or disability of an incumbent director or a decision of the directors to expand the size of the Board.
+1. The Committee will identify and evaluate new candidates for election to the Board as needed and as appropriate, including for the purpose of filling vacancies arising by reason of the resignation, retirement, removal, death or disability of an incumbent director or a decision of the directors to expand the size of the Board.

 3. As to each recommended candidate that the Committee believes merits consideration, the Committee will: